trans-travel/trans-travel/us/ms.md

 # USA - Mississippi

-Mississippi negative laws towards trans people.
+Mississippi has negative laws towards trans people.
 However, these laws are, thus far, fairly restricted and do not apply to most trans people traveling to Mississippi in most situations.